 - A. The Applicant shall submit the SWM Site Plan & Report for the Regulated Activity. - B. Five (5) copies of the SWM Site Plan & Report shall be submitted and be distributed as follows: - 1.
 Two (2) copies to the Municipality accompanied by the requisite executed Review Fee Reimbursement Agreement, as specified in this Ordinance - 2.
-One (1) copy to the Municipal Engineer - One (1) copy to the Washington County Conservation District [OPTIONAL; DEPENDENT ON COUNTY CONSERVATION DISTRICT] - C. Additional copies shall be submitted as requested by the Municipality or PADEP.
+One (1) copy to the Municipal Engineer - 3.
+One (1) copy to the Butler County Planning Department[OPTIONAL] - 4.
+One (1) copy to the Butler County Conservation District [OPTIONAL] - C. Additional copies shall be submitted as requested by the Municipality or PADEP.